Confetti Girl: Who Am I?

 Confetti Girl didn’t teach me a lesson that I didn’t already know, but it did give me an amazing memory.
 I started reading the book during the lockdown and now when I think about it, I remember how this was my escape from everything that was happening.
 It made me feel almost normal again because I’m in middle school and this book had a lot of common middle school problems.
 All in all, Confetti Girl tackles some very tough issues, like Ms. Catu’s divorce and Lina and her fathers’ grief over her mother's death, but this book is still lighthearted and cheerful

-Melanie Zavala is a 12-year-old from Antioch, California.
-She is in the seventh grade and is interested in book series such as Harry Potter, Dork Diaries, and Max Crumbly.
-She hopes she will read all the Harry Potter books.
-Melanie's favorite hobby is swimming and she is an advanced intermediate.
+Melanie Zavala Mendoza is a 14-year-old from Antioch, California.
+She is in the ninth grade and is interested in book series such as Harry Potter, Dork Diaries, and Max Crumbly.
+Melanie's favorite hobby is swimming.